-In response to similar legislation (Perfected SB 514), officials from the Office of Administration, Information Technology Services Division (OA, ITSD)/DSS stated system modifications will be required for the Missouri Eligibility Determination and Enrollment System (MEDES).
+Officials from the Office of Administration, Information Technology Services Division (OA, ITSD)/DSS state system modifications will be required for the Missouri Eligibility Determination and Enrollment System (MEDES).
 System modifications will be executed via a Project Assessment Quotation under the existing Redmane contract (CT 170849002) for MEDES Maintenance and Operations as an enhancement.
 It is assumed the system modifications will require 4,043.52 IT consultant contract hours at \$160 per hour for a total cost of \$646,963 (\$161,741 GR; \$485,222 Federal funds) in FY 2020.